How We Protect Your Account

 Automated phone calls and SMS text messages will provide an option to opt out of the service.
-You may also opt out verbally by contacting any branch staff or calling CIC at (781) 682-3715.
+You may also opt out verbally by contacting any branch or calling Customer Information Center (CIC) at (781) 682-3715.
 If you have chosen to opt out, South Shore Bank strongly encourages that you have at least one form of notification engaged.
 Such as the “Alerts” feature within your Online Banking and Mobile Banking accounts or the “Manage My Cards” feature or you may download the CardValet APP.

 If you are travelling anywhere, please inform us of your travel plans so we do not suspect transactions made out of the state or country as fraudulent transactions and place restrictions on your card.
-You may contact our CIC at (781) 682-3715 or cic at southshorebank dot com.
+You may contact our CIC at (781) 682-3715 or email us at cic at southshorebank dot com.

 In the meantime, please be diligent in monitoring transaction activity on your account and contact us immediately if you identify any fraudulent transactions.
 Here are some additional tips on protecting yourself from debit card fraud.

 - Unless absolutely required for a legitimate business purpose, avoid giving out your:

 - Address and Zip code

 - Social Security number